Best Finance Podcasts for Professionals

 Tags: Investing, Investments, Business

-Stig Brodersen, Preston Pysh, Clay Finck, William Green, and Kyle Grieve host this flagship series of The Investor’s Podcast Network.
-Each week they deconstruct the investment tactics and life philosophies of luminaries like Warren Buffett, Charlie Munger, Ray Dalio, Howard Marks, and Bill Gates, then unpack how listeners can actually apply those lessons in their own portfolios.
+Stig Brodersen, Preston Pysh, Clay Finck, William Green, and Kyle Grieve are the hosts of this flagship podcast by The Investor’s Podcast Network.
+In each episode, they interview and discuss the investment strategies and life philosophies of successful individuals such as Warren Buffett, Charlie Munger, Ray Dalio, Howard Marks, and Bill Gates, and how they can be applied by listeners.

 15. Planet Money